 The honeymoon period is over.
 You’ve been together for a year and things already feel a little different.
 That feeling of wanting to spend every second together has dissipated and those niggling habits that you once thought were so adorable are starting to grind.
-It’s tempting to start nagging your way through or questioning whether your partner is the perfect match you always thought they were, you might also start to think of someone else… Well don’t.
+It’s tempting to start nagging your way through or questioning whether your partner is the perfect match you always thought they were, you might also start to think of someone else.
+Well, don’t.
 It’s time to put the brakes on this kind of thinking and get realistic.

 Realism and romanticism are not great bedfellows, but realism will win every time in this game we call love.
-Things won’t always be as they once were, but before you start slipping down that particular slope, put these actions into place to keep your relationship fresh and alive beyond honeymoon period.
+Things won’t always be as they once were, but before you start slipping down that particular slope, put these actions into place to keep your relationship fresh and alive beyond the honeymoon period.

 1. Don’t get stressed and anxious

-Bringing home stresses from work and not being able to switch off will really damage a relationship in the long-term.
-We all get stressed, however we must remember to not project our frustrations onto each other.
+Bringing home stresses from work and not being able to switch off will really damage a relationship in the long term.
+We all get stressed, however, we must remember to not project our frustrations onto each other.
 Being stressed and anxious all the time will only curtain sexual desire and ability.
-Try to be mindful during the day either by setting aside time to meditate, taking a little walk or doing things together as a couple.
+Try to be mindful during the day either by setting aside time to meditate, taking a little walk, or doing things together as a couple.
 Working together as a couple to reduce stress will benefit both partners.
-You could try losing weight together, going to a yoga class or simply spending time together away from the house.
+You could try losing weight together, going to a yoga class, or simply spending time together away from the house.
 It will help to keep the bond and reduce stress.

 2. Take some time and space

 The greatest relationship we all have is with ourselves.
 When we begin a relationship, our identities become intertwined with our partners.
-We mould into each other and all too soon, we become a ‘we’ instead of a ‘me’.
+We mold into each other and all too soon, we become a ‘we’ instead of a ‘me’.
 Vital then, once the honeymoon period is over to start finding ourselves again.
 Take some time out and spend some quality time alone each day.
-It could be grabbing a coffee and a cake in your favourite cafe, or having a long soak.
+It could be grabbing a coffee and a cake in your favorite cafe, or having a long soak.
 Take at least half an hour a day to be alone with your thoughts.
 You can survive this time without a partner and sometimes it’s nice to just be with your own company.
 Also, check your thinking if your thoughts are telling you that time apart means separation.
 It doesn’t.

 3. Create your routines

 Perhaps, Monday night is your partner’s turn to cook a romantic meal, Tuesday is a girls and boys night out and, Wednesday is a little walk in the park after dinner.
-Try to build structure around your week and don’t just resign yourself to a lifetime in front of the TV.
+Try to build a structure around your week and don’t just resign yourself to a lifetime in front of the TV.
 Set aside time, maybe on a Saturday to sit down and discuss any issues or problems.
 Doing this every week means little niggles don’t become huge problems and things get sorted as and when they come up.
 Saturday is a great time to have a Date and relive all those honeymoon moments.
 If money is an issue, some of the nicest things to do together are very cheap or completely free.
-A little picnic in the park, a trip to the cinema, or drive in the countryside, even making Sunday a Sunday Roast day are all fun and inexpensive things to do.
+A little picnic in the park, a trip to the cinema, or a drive in the countryside, even making Sunday a Sunday Roast day are all fun and inexpensive things to do.

 4. Go on a date